Event Planning Checklist: A Beginners’ Helpbook

 The event team should consist of individuals with different skills and expertise to ensure that all aspects of the event are covered.

 Determining the skills required for the event is crucial in assembling a team.
 This could include event planning, marketing, logistics, catering, and technical expertise.
+If they have not yet joined the business, they’ll need to be onboarded quickly.
+Consider using a tool which can help with the onboarding process, ensuring it happens smoothly.
 It is vital to determine the specific roles required for the event to ensure everyone on the team understands their responsibilities.

 Ensuring the team members have the necessary skills, experience, and availability to meet the event’s objectives is vital.